E-commerce merchandising is changing.

 But there’s more to faceted search than filters.

 E-commerce stores can now combine personalization with faceted search to provide even faster navigation experiences to users.
 Take this grocery website as an example:

 For a search query like “milk”, you may decide to include a “Nutrition” facet with filters like “fat free,” “kosher,” and “gluten free” in your navigation.

-This would work fine for new users — but what if you know one of your users likes organic milk?
+This works fine for new users, but what if you know one of your users likes organic milk?
 Most sites would simply show the user the same filters in the same order.
 But with personalization, these filters (and other related filters, like “kosher”) can be re-ranked to make it easy for the user to select what they care about:

 Some users come to your site open-minded.
 Some may be looking for a specific, in-season product, and some may be looking for a product they purchased before.

 For users with an open mind (and also for users trying to find one thing), you can include trending products on your home page like Sephora:

 …or, you can recommend complementary items to users who have viewed or purchased similar items.